 10. Monitor and Adjust

 In the case of the car dealership, once the automated workflow is live, the company should monitor customer interactions, looking for hiccups in the system or signs that customers may be confused or frustrated with certain aspects of the online test-drive form.
-By using dashboards that track key metrics, like completion rates, processing times and customer satisfaction scores, the business can identify any bottlenecks and make adjustments to improve the customer experience.
+By using dashboards that track key metrics, such as completion rates, processing times, and customer satisfaction scores, the business can identify any bottlenecks and make adjustments to improve the customer experience.

 11. Measure KPIs and ROI

-Along those same lines, businesses should identify the key performance indicators (KPIs) that will determine whether the automated workflow is a success, including the time spent on customer onboarding, lead conversion rates and customer satisfaction scores.
-When calculating return on investment (ROI), the car dealership should consider the cost of implementing and maintaining the automation system, measuring that against the labor-and-cost savings from reduced manual effort, as well as any revenue increases that might result from faster onboarding.
+Along those same lines, businesses should identify the key performance indicators (KPIs) that will determine whether the automated workflow is a success, including the time spent on customer onboarding, lead conversion rates, and customer satisfaction scores.
+When calculating ROI, the car dealership should consider the cost of implementing and maintaining the automation system, measuring that against the labor-and-cost savings from reduced manual effort, as well as any revenue increases that might result from faster onboarding.

 12. Scale and Optimize